Visual research: Photo-elicitation

 The photo-elicitation approach can include researcher or participant generated photographs.
 Photographs are introduced to the context of research interview based on the "assumption about the role and utility of photographs in promoting reflections that words alone cannot."
 Participant generated photo elicitation puts significance to the participants role in shaping the creation of visual images.
-It is important to note the value of the technique for "bridging culturally distinct worlds of the researcher and the researched."
+The value of the technique for "bridging culturally distinct worlds of the researcher and the researched."
 The term photo-elicitation originated from a paper published by Collier (1957), when it was initiated as a solution to the practical difficulties that research teams were having in relation to agreeing on categories for quality housing.
 Collier extended the method to examine how families adapted to residence among ethnically different people, and to new forms of work in urban factories, interviewing families and communities with photographs created by researchers.
 Reflecting on the use of photo-elicitation, Collier (1957, p.
 858), argued that ‘pictures elicited longer and more comprehensive interviews but at the same time helped subjects overcome the fatigue and repetition of conventional interviews’ and noted the technique's ‘compelling effect upon the informant, its ability to prod latent memory, to stimulate and release emotional statements about the informant’s life’.
 Photo-elicitation with researcher-initiated productions has been taken up by a range of researchers across the social sciences and related disciplines (Mannay 2016).